 The Canadian province of Ontario has a multicultural population, belonging to English and European descent.
 The largest group of immigrants in the province is represented by the Irish, Scottish, and Italian people.
 This has also resulted in more than 28% of the province’s people being foreign-born, which is more than the nation’s average of 20%.

-Though over 70% of the province’s population speak in English, there are more than 100 languages that are spoken in the province.
+Though over 70% of the province’s population speaks English, there are more than 100 languages that are spoken in the province.

 Education in Ontario